6.

 By Gerard Manley Hopkins

-We do all have our personal relations to disaster.
-We hear about them on the radio, see them on TV and read about them, as Hopkins did, in the papers.
-Sitting in the safety of our homes…
+We do all have our personal relations towards disaster.
+We hear about them on the radio, see them on TV and read about them – as Hopkins did – when he read about the wreck of Deutschland in London Illustrated and other newspapers the days after the incident in December 1875.
+He was, and we are, sitting in the safety of our homes, while people are dying horrifically all around us.

-Most often we don’t think twice about it, but sometimes the horror of it strikes us.
-A few years ago there was the shipwreck of Estonia outside of Sweden.
+Most often we don’t think twice about this, but sometimes the horror of it strikes us.
+A few years ago there was the shipwreck of Estonia outside of Stockholm, Sweden.
 Hundreds of people died.
 My co-workers from one of my previous workplaces had a conference on board, they all died.
-I’m thinking of the terror attacks 2001 and later.
-The terrible Tsunami in December 2004 or disasters on a smaller scale, having someone dying in your lap, witnessing a car collision, diseases, everyday life that seizes: No one is spared.
+I’m thinking of the terror attacks 2001 and later attacks in US, Africa and Europe, natural disaster as the Tsunami in December 2004 or terrible events on a smaller scale: Having someone dying in your lap after witnessing a car collision – like my mother did, a few years before she died herself – diseases, death and despair, your everyday life that seizes: No one is spared.
 It happens to all of us, again and again.
 The just and the unjust are stroke alike.

 Why does God let these things happen?
 How can there be a God who allows such suffering?